-You went to bed at 11pm and got up at 7am.
-That's eight hours.
+You went to bed at 11 and got up at 7.
+That’s eight hours.
 Score!
-But before you revel in feeling like a person who's got their life together, we have to ask: How many times did you wake up throughout the night?
+But before you revel in feeling like a person who’s got their ish together, we have to ask: How many times did you wake up throughout the night?

 PhD, Director of Human Sleep Research Program at SRI International

-Weird but true: How solidly you sleep can also make a difference to how sensitive you are to pain, according to a study Baker co-authored in The Journal of Pain.
-While the exact relationship is still under review—researchers know it has to do with the brain—Baker believes that how broken your sleep is for just one night can likely affect how well you tolerate a rolled ankle on your hike or soreness the day after your WOD.
-That pain factor, though temporary, could be enough to keep you in or out of the gym, so it's worth keeping a (closed) eye on.
+Weird but true: How solidly you sleep can also make a difference in how sensitive you are to pain, according to a study Baker co-authored in The Journal of Pain.
+While the exact relationship is still under review — researchers know it has to do with the brain — Baker believes that how broken your sleep is for just one night can likely affect how well you tolerate a rolled ankle on your hike or soreness the day after your WOD.
+That pain factor, though temporary, could be enough to keep you in or out of the gym, so it’s worth keeping a (closed) eye on.